appsdock/docs/.templates/api/rest/mail.md

-# Mail REST API
+# Mail Resources

-This page provides a list of all mail REST API endpoints within AppsDock OS.
+This page provides a list of all mail resource endpoints within AppsDock OS.

 The guideline for the REST API can be found [here](../../../gettingstarted/guidelines/rest-api).